isabellaobrien/the-book-room/README.md

 - ### Code:
     - **W3 school**: information about CSS forms.
     - **Stackoverflow**: keeping the order of unordered list in navigation bar while using "float:right".
 The answer is "display: flex".
-    - **Love Running Project**: code for creating the media links in the footer and code for sizing images.
+    - **Love Running Project**: code for creating the media links in the footer and code for inserting and sizing images.